The Road from Ulaanbaatar to the Gobi: A Story of Dust, Dunes, and Dinosaur Eggs

 Day 2: The Flaming Cliffs

 Bayanzag — the Flaming Cliffs — is where American explorer Roy Chapman Andrews discovered the first dinosaur eggs in 1923.
-The red sandstone formations glow orange at sunset, which is how they got the name.
+The red sandstone formations glow orange at sunset, which is how they earned the name.

 Day 3: Yolyn Am Ice Canyon